Wasiliana/laravel-sdk/readme.md

 # In your Controller.
 $response = Sms::message('This cold...Mayoooo!!!')
-    ->from('SENDER123') // if value is not passed default "WASILIANA" is used as sender ->to('Number 1') // pass an array for multiple numbers ->prefix('test') // used in generation of message_uid ->send(); // fire request
+    ->from('SENDER123') // if this value is not set, default "WASILIANA" is used as sender ->to('Number 1') // use an array for multiple recipients ->prefix('test') // used in generation of message_uid ->send(); // fire request